locationtech/geomesa/docs/user/process.rst

 ^^^^^^^^^^^^^

 The ``UniqueProcess`` class is optimized for GeoMesa to find unique attributes values for a feature collection, which are returned as a json object.
-Queries are pushed to Accumulo iterators allowing for very fast performance.

 ===========  ===========
 Parameters   Description